 Johnson & Johnson took another hit yesterday, causing the company’s shares to fall over 2% in premarket trading after being ordered to pay a woman $29 million by a California jury.
-The settlement comes after a lawsuit which claims the woman developed cancer due to the asbestos found in the company’s talcum powder.
+The settlement comes after a lawsuit that claims the woman developed cancer due to the asbestos found in the company’s talcum powder.

 Teresa Leavitt was diagnosed with mesothelioma, a fatal form of cancer.
 She claims to have used the company’s baby powder products which have been linked to asbestos.
 She claims that the baby powder has been a major factor in her cancer’s development.
-Jurors agreed with Leavitt claiming that the company should have warned consumers about the potential risks associated with their products.
+Jurors agreed with Leavitt, claiming that the company should have warned consumers about the potential risks associated with their products.

 The panel found the company to be 78% responsible for Leavitt’s award.
 Johnson & Johnson’s consumer products unit will be responsible for 20% of the award, while the company’s former talc supplier, Cypress Mines, will be responsible for 2% of the award.